digamma-ai/timeextractor/README.md

 * [Gson](https://github.com/google/gson) Json Serialization/Deserialization library

 ## Quickstart
-Class `DateTimeExtractor` is the main class for using Timeextractor. `DateTimeExtractor` is used by first constructing a DateTime Extractor instance and then invoking `extract()` method on it. `extract()` is convenience method to extract date/time fragments from input text.
+Class `DateTimeExtractor` is the main class for using Timeextractor. `DateTimeExtractor` is used by first constructing a `DateTimeExtractor` instance and then invoking `extract()` method on it. `extract()` is convenience method to extract date/time fragments from input text.

 `TemporalExtraction` class representing an element of extracted date/time fragments.